 Sands can be either ATK% or EM.
 EM sands are conditionally better, but ATK% ones are still competitive.
 For the most part, it is a matter of personal choice.

 Exactly the same situation is with artifact sets.
 There are 2 main options, 4p Shimenawa’s Reminiscence or 4p Wanderer’s Troupe.
 4p Shimenawa’s Reminiscence is conditionally better, and the downtime you get between procs is right enough time to rotate supports.
 4p Wanderer’s Troupe is permanently active and only slightly weaker.

 Wanderer’s Troupe is very expensive to farm, but the pieces accumulate passively just by killing bosses for ascension materials.
 Shimenawa’s Reminiscence has its own dedicated domain and can be easily farmed.
 Once again, a matter of individual preference overall.

-As far as weapons go, they can be separated into three distinctive groups, Group A, Group B and Group C. Weapons in the same group offer very similar performance.
-Some are conditional, some have no conditions and always operate at full power but for the most part they are equal.
+As far as weapons go, they can be separated into three distinctive groups, Group A, Group B and Group C. Weapons in the same group offer very similar performance6.
+Some are conditional, some have no conditions and always operate at full power, but for the most part they are equal.
 Switching between weapons of the same group is pointless.
 But Group A weapons surpass Group B weapons in power, and Group B weapons surpass Group C in turn.
 Group A weapons are basically Best in Slot for the respective build.

 - Group A — Amos’ Bow